antonvw/wex/roadmap.md

 # roadmap

-## feature/clang
-- clang 11
-- clang-format only if clang available

 ## feature/vcs
 - improve blame size calculation, now only uses size of first blame line, should be more, or all